babylonhealth/ios-playbook/Cookbook/Technical-Documents/ChatArchitecture.md

 When displaying the chat conversation in a UI, depending on how the UI is designed, it can be useful to know that it is possible to have a sequence of more than one Incoming message, with no Outgoing message in between.
 For some forms of UI it makes sense to agglomerate a sequence of Incoming messages into a single message to be displayed to the user.

+Depending on how the UI is designed, it may also not make sense to display Outgoing messages at all.
+For example, in a conversational "iMessage" style UI, it is normal to display the user's own messages.
+However, in a one question per screen UI, this does not make any sense.

 ### Chat Input Types

 When a chat conversation is waiting for user input, there are several types of input that can be shown to the user.
 The input for the current state of the chat is stored in the `Chat`'s `inputType: InputType` property which maps to API input types.
 A much more useful property is the `input: ChatInput` property in `Chat` which is a more closely maps to how a UI might represent a given `InputType`, and also each type has a `sender` closure which can be used to send the chosen input to the server.